 These instructions and requirements are for all applicants.
 If you are not a citizen or a permanent resident of the United States, please read the special instructions for international applicants and the English Proficiency Exam section in the table below.

 Your application in CSDCAS will require the following items: personal statement, a CV/resume, and one supplemental essay.
 If you are re-applying, you are also required to include a reapplication essay.
-Your application is due on January 1st, 2023 and must be verified in CSDCAS by January 27, 2023.
-Note that you are not required to fill out a separate NYU Steinhardt graduate admissions application.

 1. Prepare Your Application